-No child under 16 should be given prescription or non-prescription medicines without their parents / carers written consent (see Appendix 3a) - except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
+- Medicines should only be administered at school when it would be detrimental to a child's health or school attendance not to do so - No child under 16 should be given prescription or non-prescription medicines without their parents written consent (see Appendix 2) except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
 In such cases, every effort should be made to encourage the child or young person to involve their parents while respecting their right to confidentiality

-- Medicines should only be administered at school when it would be detrimental to a child's health or school attendance not to do so - The school can administer non-prescription medicines such as Paracetamol or antihistamine with parents/carers written consent.
-Before, administering the medication, a phone call home will be made to check time of last dose.
-Appendix 3b will be completed on administration. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours - The school will only accept prescribed medicines, with written permission from parents/carers (Appendix 3a) that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
-The exception to this is insulin which must be in-date, but will generally be available to schools inside an insulin pen or a pump, rather than the original container - Appropriate medicines will be stored safely in a locked first aid cupboard or the fridge in the medical room.
+- The school will not administer non-prescription medicines at any time.
+Arrangements may be made for parents to come into school to administer items such as Calpol, Aspirin etc. but only where necessary and with full agreement from the school - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours - The school will only accept prescribed medicines, with written permission from parents/carers (Appendix 2) that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
+The exception to this is insulin which must be in-date, but will generally be available to schools inside an insulin pen or a pump, rather than the original container - All medicines will be stored safely in the medical room locked first-aid cupboard.
 Children should know where their medicines are at all times and be able to access them immediately.
 Where relevant, they should know who holds the key to the storage facility - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available within the classroom, contained in the child's grab bag which is clearly marked and known to all members of staff.
 This is kept away from the children but not locked away.
 Asthma inhalers should be marked with the child's name - During school trips the first aid trained member of staff will carry all medical devices and medicines required - A child who had been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another child for use is an offence.
 Monitoring arrangements may be necessary.
-Otherwise we will keep all controlled drugs that have been prescribed for a child securely stored in a non-portable container and only named staff will have access.
+Otherwise we will keep all controlled drugs that have been prescribed for a pupil securely stored in a non-portable container and only named staff will have access.
 Controlled drugs should be easily accessible in an emergency.
-A record should be kept of any doses used and the amount of the controlled drug held in the school - Staff administering medicines should do so in accordance with the prescriber's instructions.
-The school will keep a record (Appendix 3a, 3b, 3c and 3d) of all medicines administered to individual children, stating what, how much was administered, when and by whom.
+A record should be kept of any doses used and the amount of the controlled drug held in the school. - Staff administering medicines should do so in accordance with the prescriber's instructions.
+The school will keep a record (Appendix 3) of all medicines administered to individual children, stating what, how much was administered, when and by whom.
 Any side effects of the medication to be administered at school should be noted.
 These records offer protection to staff and children and provide evidence that agreed procedures have been followed.
-Members of staff will also receive relevant training to administer the medication when appropriate, and a record of this will be kept in school - When no longer required, medicines should be returned to the parents/carers to arrange safe disposal.
-Sharps boxes should always be used for the disposal of needles and other sharps
+Members of staff will also receive relevant training to administer the medication when appropriate and a record of this will be kept in school (Appendix 5). - When no longer required, medicines should be returned to the parents/carers to arrange safe disposal.
+Sharps boxes should always be used for the disposal of needles and other sharps.